Sacred Heart Primary School, Castle Street, Tralee, Co. Kerry.

 Whole School Strategies to Promote Attendance

-The Board of Management is committed to providing a positive school atmosphere, which is conducive to promoting good school attendance.
+The Board of Management is committed to fostering a positive school atmosphere, which is conducive to promoting good school attendance.
 In this regard:

 - The school curriculum, insofar as is practicable, is flexible and relevant to the needs of the individual child.